umass-cs677-archives/lab-3-chung-and-russell/README.md

 4. Run docker network create 677network.
 This operation is neccessary because a docker container that's running on default Bridge network doesn't benefit for docker's internal DNS lookup.
 We obeserved that it takes a long time for default bridge netowrk to resolve an IP and therefore every HTTP request is extrememly slow <br />

 4. To run each component <br />
+  *Note: Before executing python script to actually launch the server, run docker_setup.sh first.
+This script retrieves the subnet IP for each running container and updates server_config for all of them so they can actually talk to each ohter. <br />

   Catalog_0: <br />
     docker run --name catalog_0 --net=677network -i -t -p 6001:6001 catalog:0 <br />
     #In the docker container, execute the following <br />